tomasklaen/uosc/README.md

 If you want to help localizing uosc by either adding a new locale or fixing one that is not up to date, start by running this while in the repository root:

 ```
-scripts/intl languagecode

-# If you're on a mac, the command is
-scripts/intlmac languagecode
+tools/intl languagecode
 ```

 `languagecode` can be any [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag).
-If it doesn't exist, the `scripts/intl` tool will create it.
+If it doesn't exist, the `tools/intl` tool will create it.

 This will parse the codebase for localization strings and use them to either update existing locale by removing unused and setting untranslated strings to `null`, or create a new one with all `null` strings.